crashinvaders/gdx-texture-packer-gui/README.md

 ### Command Line
 The app has a headless batch mode that allows automation.

-For example, to pack a specific atlases from the project:
+For example, to pack a specific atlas from the project:
 ```shell
 gdx-texture-packer --batch --project "/path/to/project.tpproj" --atlases "atlas_name" "another_atlas_name"
 ```

-Here's also a tool to compress any PNG/JPEG image to a KTX2/Basis texture.
+Here's a tool to compress any PNG/JPEG image to a KTX2/Basis texture.
 ```shell
 gdx-texture-packer --basis-pack --container ktx2 --format uastc "/path/to/any.png|jpg"
 ```